Loading...

 Choose Whole Grain Bread

-Engage in light physical activity, such as a brisk walk, after eating to help your body use glucose more efficiently.
+Go for a walk or engage in light physical activity after eating to help your body use up the glucose more efficiently.

 healthspan-mbl